 Many students who are approaching graduation—and those helping them along the way—know that taking the ACT college entrance exam ranks among the top steps in a potentially overwhelming college application process.
-ACT is making changes for fall 2020 to accommodate more students and help them focus on boosting individual test scores.

 ACCEPTING YOUR TEST SCORES